 You don’t have to go through the pain of a cracked tooth in the future if you take some measures to prevent it.
 Do the following to lessen your chances of cracking one of your teeth and needing a root canal or extraction:

 While our guide can help you with what to do if you have a cracked tooth, feel free to contact us if you still have questions.
-We can help you if you need to make an appointment to receive care for a cracked tooth.
+If you live in Moncks Corner, SC, or the surrounding areas we can help you if you need to make an appointment to receive care for a cracked tooth.
 When you visit us at Innovative Endodontics, you will get the best treatment possible to try to save your tooth.